AI21Labs/Parallel-Context-Windows/README.md

 If you find our paper or code helpful, please consider citing our paper:
 ```
-@article{ratner2022parallel,
+@misc{ratner2023parallel,
-  title={Parallel Context Windows Improve In-Context Learning of Large Language Models},
+      title={Parallel Context Windows for Large Language Models},
-  author={Ratner, Nir and Levine, Yoav and Belinkov, Yonatan and Ram, Ori and Magar, Inbal and Abend, Omri and Karpas, Ehud and Shashua, Amnon and Leyton-Brown, Kevin and Shoham, Yoav},
+      author={Nir Ratner and Yoav Levine and Yonatan Belinkov and Ori Ram and Inbal Magar and Omri Abend and Ehud Karpas and Amnon Shashua and Kevin Leyton-Brown and Yoav Shoham},
-  journal={arXiv preprint arXiv:2212.10947},
-  year={2022}
+      year={2023},
+      eprint={2212.10947},
+      archivePrefix={arXiv},
+      primaryClass={cs.CL}
 }
 ```